 Conclusion

 Most peptides need 8-12 week breaks after 8-12 week cycles.
-Growth hormone peptides often benefit from 12-16 week breaks.
+Growth hormone peptides often benefit from 12-16 week breaks, given the documented 50% receptor mRNA reduction during continuous administration.
 Some peptides like Epithalon require months between short pulse cycles.

 Don’t rush back into cycles.
 Longer breaks often mean better results when you restart.
 Your receptors need time to upregulate, your natural systems need time to normalize, and your body needs time to consolidate gains.